Manage Resources

 Anything set on preferences applies to every subsequent dial() that doesn’t pass a competing field.
 Per-call options always win:

-1client.preferences.receiveVideo = false; // audio-first default
+1client.preferences.receiveVideo = true; // receive remote video by default

 2

-3// This one call gets video regardless:
+3// This one call stays audio-only:

-4await client.dial("/private/team", { video: true });
+4await client.dial("/private/team", { receiveVideo: false });

 Use preferences for app-wide defaults (codec ordering, a tier-wide userVariables payload).
 Use per-call options for situational values.